Heading to the south of Italy and looking for the best places to visit in Puglia?

 Located along the southern slopes of Monte Gargano, this historic town offers some fantastic Apulia points of interest.
 From its UNESCO World Heritage-listed Sanctuary of San Michele Arcangelo to the town’s ancient castle, there is plenty to experience here.

 Monte Sant’Angelo shows off some of that classic Puglian architecture, with plenty of visible history.
-With its hillside location, this town offers dramatic views and spectacular photo opportunities.
+This town offers dramatic views and spectacular photo opportunities with its hillside location.